ashlinrichardson/MultiverseContagion_parallel/README.md

 * PRESYMPTOMATIC (case is presymptomatic from INCUBATING to PRESYMPTOMATIC)
 * SYMPTOMATIC_CASES (case is symptomatic from PRESYMPTOMATIC to SYMPTOMATIC_CASES)

-SUPPRESS PLOTTING is a flag used when running the simulation automatically many times
+SUPPRESS PLOTTING is a flag used when running the simulation automatically many times (set it to 0 to generate plot in PNG format)

 ### varying the parameters